MrHraza/Merci-France/README.md

 #### About
 Users can read a summarised version of the company's (discover france) purpose or if they choose, read a more detailed version by clicking 'continue reading'.
 (see image before & after)

 *before*

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/357a41ed-cb3f-466f-81e7-3ace8ba7e7c2)

 *after*

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/86720245-00d1-4433-8ad3-511907634ec4)

 #### Contact us form, Sign up form
-On two seperate pages, contact us.html and sign up.html I have forms that allow the users to fill out personal details and submit. (see image, also see below **implemented features** for form results)
+On two seperate pages, contact us.html and sign up.html I have forms that allow the users to fill out personal details and submit. (see image, also see below **features** for form results)

 Contact us form

 ![image](https://github.com/MrHraza/Merci-France/assets/136586198/c01535eb-6d64-4e80-a6cc-abaebc707ccf)

 Sign up form